MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-liberty-app.md

 1. In the box with the text **Filter for any field**, enter the first few characters of the resource group that you created previously.
 If you followed the recommended convention, enter your initials, and then select the appropriate resource group.
 1. In the list of resources in the resource group, select the resource with the **Type** value of **Container registry**.
 1. On the navigation pane, under **Settings**, select **Access keys**.
-1. Save aside the values for **Login server** and **Registry name**.
+1. Save aside the values for **Registry name** and **Login server**.
 You can use the copy icon next to each field to copy the value to the system clipboard.

    > [!NOTE]
    > This article uses the [`az acr build`](/cli/azure/acr#az-acr-build) command to build  and push the Docker image to the Container Registry, without using `username` and `password` of the Container Registry.
 It's still possible to use username and password with `docker login` and `docker push`.
 Using username and password is less secure than passwordless authentication.